Let’s go to Albert Finney in this movie, let’s go see this star…

 Let’s just add this leads to a heartwarming song and dance finale.
 I adored his romantic chemistry with Ann Reinking who played Warbucks secretary, Grace.
 Finney gave a wonderful singing performance both with Edward Herrmann as FDR in Tomorrow and Carol Burnett as Miss Hannigan in Sign.
 A full review is found HERE.

 Other memories of Finney include watching him in Murder on the Orient Express (1974).
 As my second favourite Poirot – after Peter Ustinov – Finney headed a cast of 1970s lovelies.
 All starring in his in this Agatha Christie whodunnit ensemble in this my favourite adaptation.
 With murder on a train, where everyone’s a suspect.

 Finney stars as the Belgian detective – under a ton of makeup – and I enjoyed watching him interrogating those suspects.
 Suspects played by everyone from Ingrid Bergman to Lauren Bacall and Anthony Perkins to Michael York.
-The film set in the glamorous 1920s with some fantastic costumes.
+The film is set in the glamorous 1920s with some fantastic costumes.